Queatz/web-mmo-engine/Readme.md

 This is the user the game server uses to save game data in the db.

+Ensure in the permissions tab that this user can edit the slime database.

 Next, in the root cloned directory, run the following command:

 `./gradlew :server:war`